 Things To Do in Greenwood, Mississippi

-Speaking of good eats, Viking Cooking School is a must when visiting Greenwood.
-Viking, the company that made professional-grade kitchen appliances a thing for homes, offers cooking classes using all of their amazing appliances.
+Speaking of good eats, Viking Cooking School is a must when visiting the Greenwood area.
+Viking, the company that made professional-grade kitchen appliances a thing for homes.

 From the novice to the experienced and everyone in between, these classes are so much fun for all!